-During the first 100 hours of the 110th Congress, House Democrats passed a landmark rules package to clean up Washington and sever unethical ties between lawmakers and lobbyists, including banning travel and gifts given to Members of Congress from lobbyists, and requiring full transparency to end the abuse of special interest earmarks.
+I came to Congress in 2007 determined to help restore integrity to Washington after years of corruption and malfeasance.
+And during the first 100 hours of the 110th Congress, House Democrats enacted a landmark rules package to clean up Washington and sever unethical ties between lawmakers and lobbyists, including banning travel and gifts given to Members of Congress from lobbyists, and requiring full transparency to end the abuse of special interest earmarks.

 |Congressman Yarmuth in Committee|

 Congress took further action to end the culture of corruption in Washington and shine a light on the interaction between lobbyists and legislators by requiring an unprecedented level of disclosure, guaranteeing information about expenditures, Member travel, and personal financial holdings is available, in a searchable form, on the Internet.
 In addition, the House of Representatives passed a resolution establishing an independent ethics commission, made up of non-Congressional personnel, to screen allegations and initiate reviews of complaints of misconduct and ethical improprieties by Members of Congress and staff of the House.